bagong/Gibber/README.markdown

+## GibberGamelan alias gamelanScript ##

+This fork serves the purpose to host a gamelan-extension to Charlie Roberts Gibber (see below).
+You should use the gamelan-dev branch.
+It is less ressource-hungry and it does not require the files to reside in an Web-server-folder.
+The only browser that works for now is Google Chrome (or Chromium).
+Once you have opened index.html you will find a menu-entry load/gamelan.
+If you click that, you will get a introductory-page that explains the basics.

+You will find the gamelan-related files in the subfolder js/gamelan.
+Enjoy and stay tuned, more is on the way...

+Rainer Schuetz
+rsATbagong.de

 ## Gibber ##

 Gibber is a live coding environment for the web browser, built on top of audiolib.js and using the ACE code editor.
 I've only tested it in Chrome.

 Below is a code sample.
 To test out Gibber, visit http://www.charlie-roberts.com/gibber